jod35/fastapi-beyond-crud-docs/docs/chapter4.md

 ### Note:

-The current organization of our API is as follows:
+The current organization of our API endpoints is as follows:

 | Endpoint	| Method |	Description |
 |-----------|--------|--------------|